kiboschool/wad-flipkart-filter/README.md

 - `'/products/<product_id>'` shows an individual product
 - `'/search'` is a search results page

-You should click through all of the pages to see how they currently behave.
-You'll be adding functionality to the search route and the search results page.
+Click through all of the pages to see how they currently behave.

 ### Tailwind and NPM